hinsky/JellyfinMergeMovies/README.md

-## add to cron job, I set it to run every 20m from 5am to 23pm
+## add to cron job, I set it to run at 10am to 23pm everyday.

-crontab -e

-*/20 5-23 * * * /root/mergemovies.py mergemov > /root/mergemov.log 2>&1
+0 10,23 * * * /root/mergemovies.py mergemov > /root/mergemov.log 2>&1